vinaycreative/moneyspent/CUSTOM_DRAWER_USAGE.md

 3. **Handle errors gracefully**: Wrap your `onSubmit` logic in try-catch blocks
 4. **Reset form data**: The component automatically resets form data, but you can add additional cleanup if needed
 5. **Accessibility**: Ensure your trigger elements have proper ARIA labels and keyboard navigation support
+6. **Consistent styling**: Use consistent colors and styling for similar actions (e.g., purple for categories, black for transactions, blue for accounts)